 This research partnership involves a collaboratively developed program of policy relevant research that utilises data-linkage analysis to investigate the population dynamics and causal pathways through which individual- and community-level factors in early life influence outcomes in key areas of policy concern.
 This program of research established a data repository, which was the template for the ongoing body of research supported under the CYDRP program.

-This collaborative research partnership between CCDE and NT Government departments supports the ongoing management of the data repository as well as selected research projects.
-Current projects include studies on mental health and self-harm in young people and the impact of anaemia in early childhood on subsequent development.
-A new partnership is being negotiated for the period from 2020 to 2024.
+This collaborative research partnership between CCDE and the NT Government supports the ongoing maintenance and development of an extensive data repository and selected research projects.
+Current CYDRP projects include studies on mental health and self-harm in young people and the influence of early experience of child abuse and neglect on outcomes in youth.
+The initial program (2017-2019) has been extended for a further five years to 2024.

 Hearing Loss in Kids Study (HeLoKids), 2018-2019